Theory of coherent interaction-free detection of pulses: Information in coherent interaction-free detection

 \subsection{Successive probabilities of detection and absorption}

-Here we further develop insights into the coherent interaction-free and projective measurement-based protocols by looking at the detailed map of successive probabilities of detection and absorption at the end of each Ramsey sequence $j$ when subjected to $B$-pulses of strength $\theta = \pi$.
-These probabilities are denoted repectively by $p_{j,0}$ and $p_{j,2}$ for the coherent case, and $p_{j,{\rm det}}$ and $p_{j,{\rm abs}}$ for the projective case.
-At the end of the sequence $j=N$ and we have, with the previous notations, $p_{N,0} \equiv p_0$, $p_{N,2} \equiv p_2$, etc. Thus, these maps show how the probability of occupation of the three levels evolve with successive $j^{th}$ Ramsey sequence implementations (given $N$).
+Here we further develop insights into the coherent interaction-free and projective measurement-based protocols by looking at the detailed map of successive probabilities of detection and absorption at the end of each Ramsey sequence $j$ when subjected to $B$ pulses of strength $\theta = \pi$.
+These probabilities are denoted respectively by $p_{j,0}$ and $p_{j,2}$ for the coherent case, and $p_{j,{\rm det}}$ and $p_{j,{\rm abs}}$ for the projective case.
+At the end of the sequence ($j = N$), using the previous notation, we have $p_{N,0} \equiv p_0$, $p_{N,2} \equiv p_2$, etc. Thus, these maps show how the probability of occupation of the three levels evolves with successive Ramsey sequence implementations up to $N$.

-Fig.~\ref{fig:fig6}(a,b) presents the ground state probability plotted for $j \in [1,N]$, $N \in [1,25]$.
+Figures~\ref{fig:fig6}(a) and~\ref{fig:fig6}(b) present the ground state probability plotted for $j \in [1,N]$, $N \in [1,25]$.
 As $N$ increases, $p_{j,0}$ tends to $1$ very rapidly, as shown by the bright red in the color map, while $p_{\rm det}$ manages to exceed $0.9$ marginally for $N=23$.
 Implementing the first Ramsey sequence ($j=1$) results in the same values $p_{1,0}=p_{1,\mathrm{det}}$ for any arbitrary $N$.
-This is due to the fact that the $j=1$ coherent and projective sequences do not differ in any fundamental way when perfoming a POVM analysis \cite{our_protocol}.
+This is due to the fact that the $j=1$ coherent and projective sequences do not differ in any fundamental way when performing a POVM analysis \cite{our_protocol}.

-In the coherent protocol, $p_{j,0}$ increases for $j\geq2$ and then oscillates with $j$ in the range: $[0.85, 0.999]$, which further subsides for large $N$.
+In the coherent protocol, $p_{j,0}$ increases for $j\geq2$ and then oscillates with $j$ in the range $[0.85, 0.999]$, which further subsides for large $N$.
 Typically, for large $N$, say $N=25$ in the coherent protocol, the system tends to stay in the initial state $|0\rangle$ with a very high probability ($> 0.99$) throughout the sequence.
-Higher values of $p_{j,\rm det}$ at large $N$ with small values of $j$ correspond to higher ground state occupancy for the first few initial steps, which should not be mistaken as higher probability of interaction-free detection.
+Higher values of $p_{j,\rm det}$ at large $N$ with small values of $j$ correspond to higher ground state occupancy for the first few steps, which should not be mistaken as higher probability of interaction-free detection.